ASSURE Test Process

 - ASSURE Melee Jewellery: Open back jewellery set with D-J colour, round brilliant cut, mixed clarity stones

-The results of these additional tests will become available in the ASSURE Directory over the coming months.
+The results of these additional tests, including the mounted jewellery samples, will become available in the ASSURE Directory over the coming months.
 To access the test results from the additional samples, please download the UL test report on respective instrument’s page in the ASSURE Directory.

 The test samples have been verified by two gemmological laboratories prior to use as part of the ASSURE Sample.
 We wish to extend our gratitude to AGS Laboratories, GIA (Gemological Institute of America) and De Beers Group Industry Services for generously volunteering their time, expertise and resources.